Trading Forex with Futures

 As for “trading with the big boys,” let’s investigate whether the claims of the spot brokerage industry stand up to scrutiny.
 First, is it really possible that you are being allowed onto the same playing field as Citibank, JPMorgan Chase, Deutsche Bank, Barclays, and the other powerhouses of FX trading?

-In a word, no. When Citibank does a trade with Deutsche Bank, the dollar amount of the trade is a standard $5 million in EUR/USD, USD/CHF, and USD/JPY.
+In a word, no. When Citibank makes a trade with Deutsche Bank, the dollar amount of the trade is a standard $5 million in EUR/USD, USD/CHF, and USD/JPY.
 Size matters.
 Just as a wholesaler will not sell you a dozen plastic buckets for the same per-piece price he gives Walmart, which orders twelve million, it is not efficient for Citibank to do business with the small retail trader.
 It is also not profitable.
-Banks make the bid-offer spread when they trade with one another (plus whatever extra they get from positioning ahead of time), so on a bare-minimum basis, you need trades in the millions of dollars apiece to earn enough to justify maintaining an expensive trading room.
+Banks make the bid-offer spread when they trade with one another (plus whatever extra they get from positioning ahead of time), so on a bare minimum basis, you need trades in the millions of dollars apiece to earn enough to justify maintaining an expensive trading room.
 On a EUR/USD trade where the ask/bid spread is 1 point (0.0001), for example, the bank makes $500.
 The same 1-point spread on your $100,000 trade delivers a mere $10.
 This is a key reason Citibank delayed so long in setting up a retail spot FX brokerage boutique.

-So how do the retail spot brokerages do it?
+So, how do the retail spot brokerages do it?
 Easy.
 As noted above, they do not actually give you the true spot price – in practice they are adding on an extra pip or two or three.
 Let’s say the Australian dollar is trading at 0.7952-0.7954 in the “real” spot market.
 The simultaneous price quote on the retail broker’s quote page is 0.7951-0.7955, or 2 points wider.
 Alternatively, the retail broker’s price quote may be slanted to 0.7948-0.7952 if it believes the price is falling or to 0.7954-07958 if it thinks the price is rising.
 It takes a fair amount of skill to skew prices, of course, but it is only reasonable to expect that they are going to aim for a higher return than a measly $10 on your trade.

 Other techniques to improve profitability include “bundling” a group of trades at or near the same level to offset them in the market all at once at a somewhat better price.
 Or, if the broker thinks it has a really good grip on the near-term direction of the market, it may not offset your trade at all.
-In other words, it sells you $10,000 worth of AUD, but never actually goes out and does the other side (buying the AUD from another party).
+In other words, it sells you $10,000 worth of AUD but never actually goes out and does the other side (buying the AUD from another party).
 If you have a close stop and the trade goes against you, you will be exiting the trade with a loss.
-The broker did not have to do anything, after starting out with a two-point advantage to begin with.
+The broker did not have to do anything after starting out with a two-point advantage to begin with.

 The key difference between the real spot market and the retail brokers is that in the real spot market, the big players are market-makers.
 To be a market-maker means you are always ready to state a bid and an offer to your counterparty.
 It is that simple.
-Even if you are General Motors, Sony, or IBM, you still pay a price mark-up on FX trades to the dealing bank because the dealing bank is a market-maker and you are not.
+Even if you are General Motors, Sony, or IBM, you still pay a price markup on FX trades to the dealing bank because the dealing bank is a market-maker, and you are not.
 Being a market-maker entails tremendous risk.
 When you give a two-way quote, you do not know ahead of time which side your counterparty is going to take.
 He may be selling exactly when you want to be selling, too.
 The last thing you want is someone to push you into buying something that is falling.
 But that is how market-making works.
 Market-making takes gutsy traders – and lots of capital.

 It is important to understand this aspect of market structure because the futures market builds on it to create a level playing field.
-In futures, for every buyer there is a seller.
+In futures, for every buyer, there is a seller.
 You know that the price is a true market price because if you are buying, some other real party is selling.
 It is true that futures brokers may add an extra point (and only one point) to the exchange’s own market makers, but that does not take away from the key difference between spot and futures.
 In futures, the broker is a middleman with no interest in the outcome of the trade.
 In the spot market, the big players have an intense interest in the outcome of the trade because they are taking positions, even if only for a nanosecond.
 Spot retail brokers also have an intense interest in the outcome of the trade if they are not offsetting every buy immediately with an offsetting sale.

 The Cost of Carry